tarun-kavipurapu/knowledge-bank/System Design/Isolation Levels.md

 ---

 ### **ACID - Isolation Levels**

+### Practical Implementation of this is already done
-- **I in ACID represents Isolation**, which defines how much of one transaction is visible to another.
+- **in ACID represents Isolation**, which defines how much of one transaction is visible to another.
 We can configure this visibility using different isolation levels.
 Below, we’ll look at each isolation level with practical examples.

   **Note**: The two transactions discussed are happening in parallel (simultaneously).
 You need to practically perform them to fully understand their behavior.